metocean/moana-qc/README.md

 The metocean/ops-qc repository contains two dockerfiles.
 MetOcean users want to use Dockerfile, external users want to use the one called Dockerfile_external (which is independent of MetOcean's internal libraries).

-To build the Dockerfile_external version, use something like: `docker build . -t moana-qc -f Dockefile_external -v /data:/data` from the moana-qc directory.  `/data` is a directory where the sensor data can be found and also where the output directory will be.
-If you need another directory, add it with the -v tag.
+To build the Dockerfile_external version, use something like: `docker build -f Dockefile_external -t moana-qc .` from the moana-qc directory.

 The metocean/ops-qc/Dockerfile docker image requires some libraries in private git repositories, but are needed for the current operational version at MetOcean.
 They are accessed via a github token.
 To run from a computer with the github token under variable GIT_TOKEN, build the docker image via